| | Fire, tension, energy, weight, balance, movement, canoe,

 the humans as fireclay is a second skin for the earth, the melting-pot

 is like an alchemic pipe, copper conveys energy, the lamps light up reality.
+The artist chooses this kind of objects because they are not helpless,

 but rather they are witnesses of the history of humanity, a link between